On the Asymptotic Performance Analysis of the k-th Best Link Selection over Non-identical Non-central Chi-square Fading Channels: Distribution of the k-th maximum order statistics

 \subsection{Analysis for the Other Cases}

-Now, for all the cases that does not belong to either of the special cases discussed in the last section, we can use the CDF of $Z_{(M-k+1:M)}$ given in (\ref{unnorm_cdf_2}) for evaluating the different performance metrics.
-The corresponding PDF is obtained by taking the derivative of (\ref{unnorm_cdf_2}) and is given by, where $u'(z)=\frac{du(z)}{dz}$.
+Now, for all the cases that does not belong to either of the special cases discussed in the Section \ref{sec_2b}, we can use the CDF of $Z_{(M-k+1:M)}$ given in (\ref{unnorm_cdf_2}) for evaluating the different performance metrics.
+The corresponding probability density function is obtained by evaluating the derivative of (\ref{unnorm_cdf_2}) and is given by, where $u'(z)=\frac{du(z)}{dz}$.
 Even though we cannot have simple closed form expressions for the different performance metrics as derived in the previous sub-section, the above distribution function can be easily used for evaluating the corresponding numerical integral expressions.
-Moreover, this expression is more useful than the exact distribution of the $k$-th maximum SNR RV for deriving inferences regarding the system performance under variations in the system parameters.
+Moreover, this expression is more useful than the exact distribution of the $k$-th maximum SNR for deriving inferences regarding the system performance under variations in the system parameters.